mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

   - `SE` for single-end data
   - `PE` for paired-end data
 - `Sample DESeq RIN` If present, allows for plotting the distribution of the RNA integrity number (RIN) over all samples.
 - `Sample DESeq run` If present, indicates that technical replicates should be collapsed according to information in the `Sample Name` variable.
 The `Sample DESeq run` variable provides the original sample name before collapsing technical replicates.
 Normally, the `bsf.analyses.star.Star` analysis aligns and post-processes each read group-specific BAM file separately, before merging into a sample-specific aligned BAM file.
-Hence annotation of this variable is only required under exceptional circumstances.
+Hence, annotation of this variable is only required under exceptional circumstances.
 - `Sample DESeq ...` Further variables meaningful for the differential expression modelling can be annotated with a `Sample DESeq ...` prefix and will be propagated to the Bioconductor DESeq2 analysis.
 Examples could be:
    - `Sample DESeq genotye`
    - `Sample DESeq phenotype`